2ACSE-YZ/2ACSE-YZ/README.md

 - Tested on Ubuntu Linux, not windows, not mac
 - Minimal design
 - Free with no ads
-- Gyroscope air mouse (Z and Y axis for cursor movement)
+- Gyroscope air mouse (Z and X axis for cursor movement)

 Required programs on Linux host machine
 - openssh-server
 - xdotool

-Like this project?
-Donate to me via BitCoin using this address: 17DaqbcEEG3Hn5jBv3sRjPTUUCW1eBp1Wg